uclhal/Data-Science-for-Docs/02-lesson-02-excel-hell.md

 ### Using formatting to make the data sheet look pretty

 **Example**: merging cells.
-**Solution**: If you’re not careful, formatting a worksheet to be more aesthetically pleasing can compromise your computer’s ability to see associations in the data.
+**Solution**: If you're not careful, formatting a worksheet to be more aesthetically pleasing can compromise your computer's ability to see associations in the data.
 Merged cells are an absolute formatting NO-NO if you want to make your data readable by statistics software.
 Consider restructuring your data in such a way that you will not need to merge cells to organize your data.
 If you have a number of column headings under the same umbrella term, consider just adding a prefix to each header instead.

 ### Placing comments or units in cells

 **Example**: You want to leave yourself a comment to identify bad data, or explain away an outlier.
-**Solution**: Most statistical programs can’t see Excel’s comments, and would be confused by comments placed within your data cells.
+**Solution**: Most statistical programs can't see Excel's comments, and would be confused by comments placed within your data cells.
 As described above for formatting, create another field if you need to add notes to cells.
-Similarly, don’t include units in cells: ideally, all the measurements you place in one column should be in the same unit, but if for some reason they aren’t, create another field and specify the units the cell is in.
+Similarly, don't include units in cells: ideally, all the measurements you place in one column should be in the same unit, but if for some reason they aren't, create another field and specify the units the cell is in.

 ### More than one piece of information in a cell